 The difference is that dark brown sugar contains about twice the amount of molasses as light brown sugar giving it a deeper almost caramel flavor.

 We use Pure Vanilla Extract most of the time, especially in puddings and whipped topping.
 Imitation vanilla extract can be used in bakeries.

-Instant Yeast, also known as rapid rise yeast.
+Instant Yeast, also known as rapid rise or quick yeast.
 This yeast can be added right into your ingredients without activating it first.